ChamberlandLyrist/Cs30-Final-Project/README.md

 # Cs30-Final-Project

-My final project will be top down shooter game
+My final project will be top down shooter card game

 ## Needs to have list